The Road goes ever on: part one

 Its origins go right back to Tolkien's early childhood and his fascination with languages, mythology, legends, history and story-telling.
 By following this many-stranded trail from its inception and carefully examining its growth and development we aim to make this three-part investigation interesting, enjoyable and instructive, and so avoid the mistakes of other writers who have either said too little or too much about the man and his books.
 In this way we may all learn something to our advantage!

 In the first of our afterwords we will consider Tolkien's mythos which runs right through The Lord of the Rings and is the foundation of it, whilst our article will examine the hidden meaning in some of the poems to be found in the book.
-In the second and third articles we shall explore these themes in greater detail, as well as Tolkien's legendarium and involvement with the 'occult'.
+In the second and third articles we explore these themes in greater detail, as well as Tolkien's legendarium and involvement with the 'occult'.
 Our main aim, however, is to encourage readers unfamiliar with the book (or who have been put off it by the intellectual 'literati' who disparage Tolkien's work) to read it with a seeing eye, for there is much concealed wisdom to be found within it as we shall see as we develop our theme.

 It is not our intention to write a biography of the author, there are plenty of these to be had, most notably that written by Humphrey Carpenter, published in 1977 by George Allen & Unwin.
 Nor do we wish to write a synopsis of the book, characters and plot, as this can easily be found online and in print.
-Neither will we refer to the films made by Peter Jackson, except in passing, for although they remain immensely more popular than the book, the many changes he made render them inaccurate and misleading.
-Whilst we would not go so far as to dismiss the films entirely, we have much sympathy with the comment made about them by Christopher Tolkien, the author's son and literary executor, who said: "the chasm between the beauty and seriousness of the work, and what it has become, has overwhelmed me.
+Neither will we refer to the films made by Peter Jackson, except in passing.
+Although they remain immensely more popular than the book, the many changes he made render them inaccurate and misleading.
+Whilst we would not go so far as to dismiss the films entirely, we have much sympathy with the comment made about them by the late Christopher Tolkien (1924-2020), the author's son and literary executor, who said: "the chasm between the beauty and seriousness of the work, and what it has become, has overwhelmed me.
 The commercialisation has reduced the aesthetic and philosophical impact of the creation to nothing.
 They eviscerated the book by making it an action movie for young people aged 15 to 25."

 Our investigation is based on the text of the second edition of The Lord of the Rings published by George Allen & Unwin in 1966.
 Later impressions and editions, most notably the fiftieth anniversary edition published in 2004 by HarperCollins, which included more than 200 emendations, do not differ materially from the 1966 edition.
 Readers interested in purchasing the book will find no difficulty in obtaining it either new or second-hand in various formats from prices as low as £1, so there really is no excuse not to possess your own, printed copy of this timeless mythic masterpiece!